-Search engines tend to favour sites with a lot of content and high quality incoming links, and sites that make their content available to their spiders or robot programs (which crawl the Internet and index sites).
-Dynamic sites, some content management system driven sites or sites built in Flash for example, may not get the high rankings their owners are looking for on some search engines.
+Search engines tend to favour sites with good quality content, high-quality incoming links and a robust technical setup.
+Dynamic sites, some content management system driven sites or sites built in Flash, may not get the high rankings their owners are looking for on some search engines.

 Q3: What is a keyword phrase?

 A keyword phrase is made up of the words that people enter into a search engine’s search box to find and locate Web pages relevant to what they are looking for.
 For example, if I am looking for a local Web site company, I may type into a search engine search box the keyword phrase, “christchurch web design”.

 Q4: If my site sells computers, can I use “computers” as one of my keyword phrases?

 The more generic the search term, then the more online competition you have.
 A better search engine optimisation tactic is to aim for more specific keyword phrases, such as “christchurch computer suppliers”.
 Not only do you give yourself a greater chance of gaining higher search engine rankings, but you will be aiming to connect with your specific target market and generate more useful (i.e. more qualified) visits to your Web site.

 Q5: Does optimisation change the look of my site?